jtlemon/drill_controller/mega_shield/checklist.md

 - [ ] Add GPIO for 24V control, setup for low-side digital switching.
 - [ ] Add pull-down resistors to all fets, mega pins could be in input on reset causing fets to pulse trigger during resets.
 - [ ] Duplicate/re-factor solenoids as general purpose outputs(More flexibility.).
+- [ ] Ensure digital outputs in low-side mode.
+- [ ] Check V_gs is setup for correct Vmax

 ## PCB design requirements